iundd/a11y_me_video/README.md

 ### Versioning

-This project uses [semantic versioning](https://semver.org){:target="_blank"} which means that
+This project uses [semantic versioning](https://semver.org) which means that

 *  **bugfix updates** (e.g. 1.0.0 => 1.0.1) just include small bugfixes or
    security relevant stuff without breaking changes,
 *  **minor updates** (e.g. 1.0.0 => 1.1.0) include new features and smaller
    tasks without breaking changes and
 *  **major updates** (e.g. 1.0.0 => 2.0.0) contain breaking changes which can be
-   refactorings, features or bugfixes.The extension needs to be installed as any other extension of TYPO3 CMS.
-Get the extension by one of the following methods.
+   refactorings, features or bugfixes.